axelhahn/bjq/docs/40_bjq/20_Usage.md

       💻 markdown-to-html --in '/home/axel/sources/bash/jobq/files/incoming/running/hello.md' --out '/home/axel/sources/bash/jobq/files/output/hello.md'.html; rc=$?; mv '/home/axel/sources/bash/jobq/files/incoming/running/hello.md' '/home/axel/sources/bash/jobq/files/incoming/done/hello.md'; exit $rc
 ```

 ### Execute jobs

 To start processing a queue start

 `bjq -r`

+### List finished jobs

+To list finished jobs use `bjq -d`.

+You get a list of job files and when they were finished with its exit status.
+Successful jobs (rc=0) are green; failed jobs (rc > 0) are marked in red.

+### Cleanup finished jobs

+Last but not least you need to remove the files (except .keep) in the `./jobs/done/` folder.
+To do so you can run this command in a cronjob:

+`find [appdir]/jobs/done/ -type f -name "20*" -mtime +7 -print -delete`